-Join us for an eight-week journey exploring how Christian faith can shape the way organizations engage and empower employees.
-We will leverage Seattle Pacific University’s critically-acclaimed Faith & Co.
+Join us on a journey exploring how Christian faith can shape the way organizations engage and empower employees.
+We are leveraging Seattle Pacific University’s critically-acclaimed Faith & Co.
 Film Series that features compelling stories of companies wrestling with the practical challenges of implementing scriptural principles in the workplace.

 We will consider—